cds-snc/gcds-docs/src/en/components/fieldset/code.md

 ### Keep hint text static and perceivable

-Maintain the default hint attribute to provide additional context so a person can provide a complete value and avoid an error state.
-This places hint text under the fieldset legend and above the grouping.
+Maintain the default `hint` attribute to provide additional context so a person can provide a complete value and avoid an error state.
+This places hint text under the fieldset `legend` and above the grouping.

 ### Support error message and hint text for radios and checkboxes

-- The required and error-message attributes for the fieldset work best with a group of checkboxes or radio buttons.
+- The `required` and `error-message` attributes for the fieldset work best with a group of [checkboxes](/en/components/checkbox/) or [radio buttons](/en/components/radio/).
-- Maintain the fieldset's default hint text, validators, and error messages for radios and checkboxes.
+- Maintain the fieldset's default `hint` text, validators, and error messages for [radios](/en/components/radio/) and [checkboxes](/en/components/checkbox/).
-- For radios and checkboxes, making the legend the question or instruction (like an input label) helps people using assistive technology to understand the options are all related to that question.
+- For [radios](/en/components/radio/) and [checkboxes](/en/components/checkbox/), making the `legend` the question or instruction (like an [input](/en/components/input/) label) helps people using assistive technology to understand the options are all related to that question.

 ### Validators

-The fieldset will only validate checkbox and radio button children.
+The fieldset will only validate [checkbox](/en/components/checkbox/) and [radio button](/en/components/radio/) children.

-- Use the required property to activate  the required validator.
-Validation will happen by default on the onBlur event.
+- Use the `required` attribute to activate  the required validator.
+Validation will happen by default on the `onBlur` event.
-- If you need to change the validation event, use the validate-on attribute.
+- If you need to change the validation event, use the `validate-on` attribute.
 Validation can happen on blur, when the element loses focus, or manually with the validate method.

 {% include "partials/getcode.njk" %}